lukasbach/react-complex-tree/README.md

 - **Controlled and Uncontrolled interfaces**

-  The most easiest way of using React Complex Tree is using an uncontrolled tree environment that maintains the tree state, i.e. which items are selected, expanded, etc. itself.
+  The easiest way of using React Complex Tree is using an uncontrolled tree environment that maintains the tree state, i.e. which items are selected, expanded, etc., itself.
 You only need to supply a data provider that defines how items are asynchronously loaded, and the environment does the rest.
 However, if you want more control, you can instead use the controlled environment for full customizable.

 - **Powered by React and TypeScript**

-  React Complex Tree is powered by React (duh) and is easily integrated in existing React projects by just importing and using the provided components.
+  React Complex Tree is powered by React (duh) and is easily integrated into existing React projects by just importing and using the provided components.
 Comprehensive type information is given as TypeScript interfaces, that ease the integration and provide additional type safety, no matter whether you use TypeScript in your project or not.

-# Hints for contributing
+# Hints for Contributing

 If you want to develop RCT locally, here are some hints: